German Advent service, Christkindlmarkt celebrate season, community friendships at Fort Leavenworth

 |0

-This work, German Advent service, Christkindlmarkt celebrate season, community friendships at Fort Leavenworth [Image 7 of 7], by Sean Bergosh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, German Advent service, Christkindlmarkt celebrate season, community friendships at Fort Leavenworth, by Sean Bergosh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.